Simon normally runs two courses at LSE:

 - Jennifer Helgeson (graduated 2016): Jennifer’s Ph.D. was on “Whether to Insure Against the Weather: Demand for Extreme Weather Insurance in Developing and Developed Country Contexts”.
 She now works at the National Institute of Standards & Technology, in the United States.

-- Louise Kessler: Louise’s Ph.D. is on “Essays on the Economic Implications of Climate Change Uncertainties”.
-Check out her interesting new paper on the Permafrost Carbon Feedback.
+- Louise Kessler (graduated 2018): Louise’s Ph.D. was on “Essays on the Economic Implications of Climate Change Uncertainties”.
+She now works for Vivid Economics.